 In general, in the service industry in Canada it is normal to tip if you feel that you had good service.

 Industry standard for gratuities is anywhere between 10% – 20% of your Tour total and can be paid in cash or added to your credit card.
+Based on the feedback of our former guests, we will add the standard 10% onto your final lodge invoice.
+You can change this amount however you see fit!

 Any and all gifts are greatly appreciated.